AddressFinder/addressfinder-woocommerce/readme.txt

 = Many more FAQ questions and answers

 The Addressfinder website has a large [FAQ section](https://addressfinder.com.au/faq/?utm_source=wordpress&utm_medium=plugin&utm_campaign=plugin&utm_term=FAQ%20section&utm_content=Addressfinder%20FAQ%20NZ) with many questions answered.

+== Changelog ==

+2023-10-09 - version 1.5.8
+* Confirm compatibility with Wordpress up to version 6.3.1
+* Confirm compatibility with WooCommerce up to version 8.1.1

+2023-07-04 - version 1.5.7
+* Documentation and asset updates

+2023-05-12 - version 1.5.6
+* Workaround for the select2 plugin causing the billing/shipping element to be not found

+2022-11-25 - version 1.5.5
+* Make the plugin compatible with the block checkout

+2022-11-21 - version 1.5.4
+* Fix region code change for New Zealand from WooCommerce 7.1

+2022-10-10 - version 1.5.3
+* Fix custom options not being applied

+2022-10-04 - version 1.5.2
+* Make the plugin compatible with the twenty twenty-two theme

+2022-08-03 - version 1.5.1
+* Fix loading the js source map

+2022-08-03 - version 1.5.0
+* Display a help tip when the save button in settings might be hidden due to PayPal extension

+2022-07-26 - version 1.4.12
+* Fix version used

+2022-07-26 - version 1.4.11
+* Load styles using Wordpress hook

+2022-07-18 - version 1.4.10
+* Confirm compatibility with Wordpress 6.0.1
+* Confirm compatibility with Wordpress 6.7.0

+2022-01-28 - version 1.4.9
+* Documentation update

+2021-03-03 - version 1.4.8
+* Confirm compatibility with Wordpress 5.7

+2020-12-21 - version 1.4.6
+* Confirm compatibility with Wordpress 5.6
+* Confirm compatibility with WooCommerce 4.8.0

+2020-09-07 - version 1.4.5
+* Confirm compatibility with Wordpress 5.5.1
+* Confirm compatibility with WooCommerce 4.4.1

+2020-08-06 - version 1.4.4
+* Bug fix - prevent reloading the widget on mutation if the country element was never present

+2020-07-10 - version 1.4.3
+* Bug fix - prevent plugin reloading when address line 2 field is missing for AU addresses

+2020-05-26 - version 1.4.2
+* Bug fix - prevent plugin reloading when suburb field is missing for NZ addresses
+* Bug fix - prevent error when plugin is in debug mode, and widget options are invalid

+2019-12-06 - version 1.4.1
+* Update dependencies
+* Update the WC tested to value
+* Add source maps

+2019-12-05 - version 1.3.6
+* Override styling for addressfinder `li` elements
+* Update the tested to value

+2019-10-19 - version 1.3.2
+* Differentiate between WooCommerce version and webpage tools version

+2019-Sept-18 - version 1.3.1
+* Update addressfinder-webpage-tools package to v1.6.0

+2019-05-14 - version 1.3.0
+* Update to use addressfinder-webpage-tools package

+2019-03-06 - version 1.2.17
+* Documentation update after testing on Wordpress 5.1

+2019-01-14 - version 1.2.16
+* Support state/region fields of type input

+2018-12-20 - version 1.2.15
+* Documentation update
+* New installation video
+* Wordpress 5.0 compatibility confirmation

+2018-04-24 - version 1.2.14
+* Removes redundant positioning function to reflect api updates

+2018-04-24 - version 1.2.13
+* Dispatches update checkout event on address selection

+2018-03-06 - version 1.2.12
+* Fixes errors when checkouts are missing address_line_2 field

+2018-03-05 - version 1.2.11
+* Checks window.AddressFinder is loaded before intialising plugin

+2018-01-16 - version 1.2.10
+* Emit a change event when field values are updated

+2017-11-15 - version 1.2.9
+* Documentation update

+2017-11-06 - version 1.2.8
+* Fix configuration loading fault
+* Load Javascript with external file rather than embedding

+2017-11-02 - version 1.2.7
+* Prevents country change event clearing account address details on page load.

+2017-11-01 - version 1.2.6
+* Removes redundant core-js functions.

+2017-10-17 - version 1.2.5
+* Preserves address field values on page load.

+2017-10-17 - version 1.2.4
+* Add support for checkout pages without a country form field
+* Add a default country option in the settings

+2017-08-24 - version 1.2.3
+* Adjusts position of the widget

+2017-08-22 - version 1.2.2
+* Plugin now uses a single licence key by default
+* Moved to webpack for script development

+2017-06-12 - version 1.1.2
+* Minor fixes

+2017-06-09 - version 1.1.1
+* Allows users to add additional options to adjust default behaviour of the widget

+2017-05-09 - version 1.1.0
+* Move to NPM for development
+* Remove superfluous CSS
+* Use a minified script

+2016-11-24 - version 1.0.14
+* Support checkout pages without country fields

+2016-11-09 - version 1.0.13
+* Z-index fix

+2016-11-09 - version 1.0.12
+* Region code mappings fix

+2016-10-05 - version 1.0.11
+* Confirm compatibility with Wordpress 4.6 series

+2016-05-02 - version 1.0.10
+* Added debug flag to admin screen
+* Improve handling of missing form fields

+2016-04-23 - version 1.0.9
+* Confirm compatibility with Wordpress 4.5

+2016-04-23 - version 1.0.8
+* Clean up WooCommerce settings page

+2016-04-12 - version 1.0.7
+* Minor fixes

+2016-04-11 - version 1.0.6
+* Add a default z-index style to handle sites that use positioned elements
+* Load AddressFinder widget later to improve compatibility with the multistep-checkout-wizard plugin

+2016-03-01 - version 1.0.5
+* Fix fault with New Zealand city field
+* Ignore WooCommerce placeholder instruction.
+Instead populate address_1 and address_2 as per Australian standards

+2016-01-21 - version 1.0.3
+* Use proper Woothemes supported version

+2016-01-21 - version 1.0.2
+* Minor bug fixes

+2016-01-20 - version 1.0.0
+* Initial public release

 == Screenshots ==